Helperbird/website/src/pages/help/how-to-add-a-overlay-to-any-website.md

   Helperbird browser extension
 header: true
 ---
-## Introduction
-Learn how to use the powerful overlay feature of the Helperbird browser extension to adjust website appearances to your comfort.

-## Prerequisites
-- A Helperbird subscription
-- A web browser (Chrome, Firefox, or Edge)

-## How to Turn On the Overlay Feature
+## Using the Overlay & Tints Feature in Helperbird

-1. Open Helperbird on Chrome, Firefox, or Edge.
-2. Scroll down to the "Overlay" card.
-3. Within the "Overlay" menu, you will see a toggle switch labeled "On."
+Helperbird's Overlay & Tints feature can make reading on your screen easier on the eyes, especially for individuals with dyslexia or Irlen Syndrome.
+It allows you to apply a color filter to your screen for better visual comfort.

+### Activating Overlay & Tints

+**Step 1**: Click on the Helperbird icon in your browser to open the extension menu.

+**Step 2**: Use the search function at the top of the menu to quickly locate 'Overlay & Tints'.

-4. Click the toggle switch to turn on the overlay feature.
+**Step 3**: Toggle the switch next to 'Overlay & Tints' to turn the feature on.
-5. Customize the overlay settings as desired, such as the color and brightness.

-## How to Turn Off the Overlay Feature

-1. Open Helperbird on Chrome, Firefox, or Edge.
-2. Scroll down to the "Overlay" card.
+**Step 4**: The screen will now have a color overlay, which can reduce glare and improve readability.

+### Customizing the Color of the Overlay

-3. Within the "Overlay" menu, you will see a toggle switch labeled "On."
+**Step 1**: With the 'Overlay & Tints' feature active, you will see a palette of colors.

-4. Click the toggle switch to turn off the overlay feature.
+**Step 2**: Select a color that you find soothing and that improves the text's readability for you.

+**Step 3**: Click on your chosen color circle to apply it as the overlay color on your screen.

+### Adjusting the Brightness of the Overlay

+**Step 1**: Look for the 'Brightness' slider that appears under the color palette.

+**Step 2**: Drag the slider to the left to decrease the brightness, adding a darker shade to your overlay, or to the right to increase the brightness for a lighter shade.

+**Step 3**: Adjust the brightness to a level that feels comfortable for your eyes and enhances your focus.

 ## Video Tutorial

-- Coming soon
+Coming soon

 ## Need Additional Help?
 If you encounter any issues with the overlay feature, please [contact the Helperbird support team](/support) for assistance.